Petergatsby/GleepostAPI/readme.md

 If true, adds a like for this post for this user.
 If false, removes a like for this post for this user.

+If this post is in another network, will respond with 403.

 example responses:
 (http 200)
 ```